 Because they’re new, these aren’t anywhere near as crowded as .com.
 So if the .com version of your ideal web address is taken, it might be available with something like .photography.
 And these are open to anyone, unlike some of the other new top level domain names (like .travel) that require permission to use.

 Some of the obvious ones are already gone, of course.
 Brand names get a special window of time to reserve their trademark names before the process is opened to the general public.
 So you can’t register nikon.photography or canon.camera.
 And obvious specialties like lifestyle.photography, wedding.photography, travel.photography, stock.photography, or street.photography are already taken.
-Other less obvious ones, like d800.camera or nikond800.camera or eos1dx.camera are still available (at least, they were when I wrote this…)
+Other less obvious ones, like d800.camera or nikond800.camera or eos1dx.camera are still available (Ed: at least, they were when I wrote this, quite a while ago …)

 If you want to see what’s available and what’s already taken, just type the domain name into one of the domain registrars’ domain search bars, or use this one from whois.net.

 That’s great. davidcoleman.photography looks neat!
 But should I use it?
 Before you jump in, there are some potential downsides to relying on the new extensions as your primary web address.

 Firstly, and most importantly, people (ie. potential customers and clients) know exactly what a series of letters and numbers that ends with .com is.
 If someone sees “havecamerawilltravel.com” on my business card, I don’t need to explain to them that it’s my website.
 But “havecamerawilltravel.photography” is much newer and less familiar.
 Same with davidcoleman.photography.
 That might start to change over the next year or two as potentially thousands more top level domains are opened up and people become more accustomed to them (look what happened with bit.ly, for example), but it might not.
 And the whole point of a domain name, after all, is to make it easy for people to find you and your work.